Applies to England

 Standard appeal hearings

-This is an example of how an appeal hearing might be conducted where the panel hears the appeal in 2 separate parts.
+This is an example of how an appeal hearing might be conducted where the panel hears the appeal in 2 separate stages.

 If the admission authority refused your child a place under infant class size rules there is a separate procedure and decision making process for this.